Two new classes of exponential Runge-Kutta integrators for efficiently solving stiff systems or highly oscillatory problems: Introduction

 \section{Introduction}

-There is no doubt that the idea to make use of matrix exponentials in a Runge--Kutta-type integrator by no means new, but most of them appeared in the literature are expensive since the coefficients of these integrators are heavily dependent on the evaluations of matrix exponentials, even though an explicit exponential Runge--Kutta-type integrator of them is also expensive when applied to the underlying systems in practice.
-Therefore, we try to design two novel classes of exponential Runge--Kutta methods, which can reduce the computational cost to some extent.
+The advantages {of} exponential methods have been clarified in the literature (see, e.g. \cite{Hochbruck1998,LiYW2016a}), and there is a MATLAB package for exponential integrators named EXPINT which is described in \cite{Berland2007Package}.
+Generally speaking, exponential methods permit larger stepsize and achieve higher accuracy than non-exponential ones. {There is no doubt that the idea to make use of matrix exponentials in a Runge--Kutta-type integrator by no means new.
+However, most of them appeared in the literature are expensive since the coefficients of these integrators are heavily dependent on the evaluations of matrix exponentials, even though an explicit exponential Runge--Kutta-type integrator of them is also expensive when applied to the underlying systems in practice.} Therefore, we try to design two novel classes of exponential Runge--Kutta methods, which can reduce the computational cost to some extent.
 To this end, we first pay our attention to a modified version of exponential Runge--Kutta (MVERK) integrators in this study.
 We then consider a simplified version of exponential Runge--Kutta (SVERK) methods, and this motivates the present paper.

 We now consider initial value problems expressed in the autonomous form of first-order differential equations